 This article will discuss each option’s pros and cons so that you can make an informed decision in choosing a hammock vs tent camping for a thru-hike.

 Choosing which is best for you will depend on many criteria:

-You should also consider if it will be more comfortable to sleep on something soft or hard; as well whether there’s ample space for either option when pitching camp and how dispersed you keep your gear once you establish a camp.
+You should also consider if it will be more comfortable to sleep on something soft or hard; as well as whether there’s ample space for either option when pitching camp and how dispersed you keep your gear once you establish a camp.

-To be fair each thru-hike is different than the next, choosing a tent or hammock for one hike will be different than the next because they all run in different areas with different nature benefits to one or the other.
+To be fair, each thru-hike is different than the next.
+Choosing a hiking tent or hammock for one thru-hike will be different than the next because they all run in different areas with different nature benefits to one or the other.

 For example: The Pacific Crest Trail spends a large chunk within the desert, in this case a hammock is nearly useless unless you hike specifically focused on whether you could deploy it.

 But then on a trail like the Appalachian Trail, you have lots of trees and you will be able to set up a hammock with ease, allowing you to carry and use a hammock the entire length of the trek so trail matters when choosing.

-Shelters can make your choice of shelter to carry change as much of trail life can center around these shelters for a place to hang out ad talk and just enjoy some company after a long day alone.
+Shelters can make your choice of shelter to carry change as much of trail life can center around these shelters for a place to hang out and talk and enjoy some company after a long day alone.

 Are you heading into a deep forest or into desert-type terrain?
-If you are heading into desert terrain, then a hammock may be the right choice if there is trees or objects to attach to as the desert floor can be baked solid and difficult to stake in.
+If you are heading into desert terrain, then a hammock may be the right choice if there are trees or objects to attach to as the desert floor can be baked solid and difficult to stake in.